kopecmark/sudoku/README.md

 ### Gameplay

 Beat all the levels.
-You can list all the levels by running `git branch`.
+List all the levels by running `git branch`.

 0. Run `ruby sudoku.rb` on the master branch and fill a few spots to get a feel for how the game works with correct code.